FACTION BRIEF

 Stage 2: The Intrusions

 When residue doesn't fade, it becomes intrusion.
 You wake at 3 AM knowing the names of someone else's children.
-You feel grief for a wife who isn't yours, who died in a Cascade supply failure you didn't witness.
+You feel grief for a spouse who isn't yours, who died in a Cascade supply failure you didn't witness.
 You find yourself writing in a handwriting that isn't yours—cramped, precise, the loops of someone trained in corporate communication.

 The worst part isn't the foreign memories.
 It's that they feel real.
 Not like remembering someone else's story—like remembering your own.
 The boundary between what's yours and what leaked in becomes impossible to locate.
 One contaminated archaeologist described it as "having two pasts and not knowing which one I actually lived."